-1. Make sure the headlamp control is in the OFF position and then open the trunk.

-2. From inside the luggage compartment remove the three wing nuts of the light housing.

-3. Gently pull the light housing to the outside.

-4. Turn the bulb socket counterclockwise and pull it out.
+- 1. Make sure the headlamp control is in the OFF position and then open the trunk. - 2.
+From inside the luggage compartment remove the three wing nuts of the light housing. - 3.
+Gently pull the light housing to the outside. - 4.
+Turn the bulb socket counterclockwise and pull it out. - 5.
+Pull the bulb straight out of the socket.